 - effective communication and engagement skills;

-- risk management and self care.
+- safety and self care.

 How to encourage safer drug use